Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > That said, after we talked with some of the complainants, and after extensive internal deliberation and discussion, Jacob stepped down from his position as an employee of The Tor Project.

-**Ars Technica** Senior Business Editor and journalist [Cyrus Farivar](https://web.archive.org/web/20160602030108/http://arstechnica.com/author/cyrus-farivar/) said he has a "[story forthcoming](https://archive.is/aGbcD)" on this event.
+**Ars Technica** Senior Business Editor and journalist [Cyrus Farivar](https://web.archive.org/web/20160602030108/http://arstechnica.com/author/cyrus-farivar/) said he had a "[story forthcoming](https://archive.is/aGbcD)" on this event, which was then [published the next day](https://web.archive.org/web/20160605131228/http://arstechnica.com/tech-policy/2016/06/tor-developer-jacob-appelbaum-quits-after-sexual-mistreatment-allegations/).
 A [screenshot of an email](https://archive.is/No8pV) sent to him indicates, like the blog post, that they're investigating the allegations.

 ![screenshot of Tor email](https://pbs.twimg.com/media/CkGZAXPWgAEb45T.jpg)